Meet the Senior Leadership Team

 Ms Emma Stabler

-I started as Hatch End High School's Business Manager in April 2014 and have responsibility for non-teaching functions including Finance, Premises and Human Resources.
-My role includes the strategic development of the site and we are very excited about our multi-million pound investment plan which will transform the school site by 2020.
-I particularly enjoy working with the Student Council to ensure that our young people have a strong voice in this plan.
-I am a qualified accountant (CIPFA) with 25 years’ experience in public sector finance.
+I have worked at Hatch End High School's Business Manager since 2014 and have responsibility for non-teaching functions including Finance, Premises and Human Resources.
+My role includes the strategic development of the site including the recent multi-million pound investment in the school site.
+I particularly enjoy working with the Student Council to ensure that our young people have a strong voice in the development of the school.
+I am a qualified accountant (CIPFA) with over 30 years’ experience in public sector finance.
 Prior to Hatch End High School my roles included Head of Children’s Services Finance at Harrow Council and a variety of consultancy projects within schools.